groupoid/anders/intro/CANONICITY.md

 mathematical models, unencumbered by the computational and cognitive limitations that typically obscure such understanding.

+## Intro

+### Introduction to Canonicity

+In programming languages and type theory, canonicity is the property that ensures every well-typed term—a valid expression in a system—can be reduced to a unique, standard representation called its canonical form.
+This idea is central to homotopy type theory (HoTT), a framework that blends type theory with topological concepts.
+For example, in a system with a boolean type, canonicity guarantees that any term of type Bool evaluates to either true or false, not some ambiguous or intermediate value.

+### Normal Forms and Evaluation

+To grasp canonicity, we need to understand normal forms.
+A normal form is a term that cannot be simplified further through computation.
+In HoTT, terms are reduced step-by-step using evaluation rules.
+For instance, 1 + 2 might simplify to 3, its normal form.
+However, not all normal forms are canonical.
+Neutral terms, such as x + 1 where x is an unknown variable, remain unreduced because they depend on unresolved elements.
+Canonicity applies specifically to closed terms—those without free variables—ensuring they reduce to a unique, predictable value.

+### The Canonicity Property in Practice

+The canonicity property guarantees that any closed term of a specific type, like a natural number (Nat), evaluates to a concrete numeral such as 0, 1, or 2, rather than an arbitrary normal form.
+This is vital for both theoretical consistency and practical programming.
+For example, it ensures that a function returning a Nat always yields a definite number, making program outcomes reliable.
+In HoTT systems with inductive types (e.g., natural numbers defined by constructors like zero and succ), proving canonicity confirms that terms behave as intended.

+### Challenges and Implications

+In intensional type theories like HoTT, where equality between terms is strict, canonicity ensures that closed terms have a single, standard representation.
+However, in more complex systems—such as those with undecidable type checking or advanced features like cubical type theory—establishing canonicity can be difficult and may require additional computational rules or axioms.
+Despite these challenges, canonicity remains a cornerstone of reliable computation.

 ## Coda

 ### 1.1 Syntactic Canonicity